statechannels/statechannels/new-packages/nitro-protocol/docs/adjudicator/force-move.md

 Check:

-- States form a chain of valid transitions
-- Channel is in the Open mode
-- Signatures are valid for the states
-- `challengerSig` is valid
-- `largestTurnNum` is greater than turnNumRecord
+- `largestTurnNum` is greater than or equal to turnNumRecord
+- Channel is not finalized
+- States and signatures support the challenge state (the maximal state)
+- `challengerSig` proves that some participant signed the challenge state.

 Effects: